-U.S. embassy evacuated as violent Baghdad protesters denounce air strikes
+U.S. Embassy evacuated as violent Baghdad protesters denounce air strikes

-BAGHDAD (Reuters) - The U.S. ambassador to Iraq and other staff were evacuated from their embassy in Baghdad for their safety on Tuesday, Iraqi officials said, as thousands of protesters and militia fighters thronged the gates in fury at U.S. air strikes in Iraq.

-On Sunday, U.S. planes had attacked bases belonging to an Iranian-backed militia, a move that risks drawing Iraq further into a proxy conflict between Washington and Tehran at a time when mass protests are challenging Iraq’s political system.

-The attack on the Kataib Hezbollah militia was in response to the killing of a U.S. civilian contractor in a rocket attack on an Iraqi military base.

-The two Iraqi foreign ministry officials did not say when the U.S. ambassador or other staff had left but added that a few embassy protection staff remained.

-Outside the embassy, protesters threw stones at the gate while others chanted, “No, no, America! ...
+They threw stones at the gate while others chanted, “No, no, America!
 No, no, Trump!”

 Iraqi special forces were deployed around the main gate to prevent them entering the embassy.
-U.S.-trained and -equipped Iraqi Counter Terrorism forces were later dispatched to reinforce these units.
+U.S.-trained and -equipped Iraqi Counter Terrorism forces later reinforced them.

+U.S. planes on Sunday had attacked bases belonging to an Iranian-backed militia - an action that risks drawing Iraq further into a proxy conflict between Washington and Tehran at a time when mass protests are challenging Iraq’s political system.

+The attack on the Kataib Hezbollah militia was in response to the killing of a U.S. civilian contractor in a rocket attack on an Iraqi military base.

+“Iran killed an American contractor, wounding many.
+We strongly responded, and always will,” Trump said in a tweet.

+“Now Iran is orchestrating an attack on the U.S. Embassy in Iraq.
+They will be held fully responsible.
+In addition, we expect Iraq to use its forces to protect the Embassy, and so notified.”

+The two Iraqi foreign ministry officials said the U.S. ambassador and other staff had left, but they did not say when.
+A few embassy protection staff remained, they said.

 A few hours into the protest, tear gas was fired in an attempt to disperse the crowd and some of the militias encouraged protesters through loudspeakers to leave.

+Security guards inside the embassy also fired stun grenades at protesters outside the gates of the compound.
+Reuters correspondents heard at least seven loud bangs.

-“We have delivered our message, please leave the area to avoid bloodshed,” said one announcement.
+“We have delivered our message, please leave the area to avoid bloodshed,” one announcement said.

 Iraqis have been taking to the streets in their thousands almost daily to condemn, among other things, militias such as Kataib Hezbollah and their Iranian patrons that support Iraqi Prime Minister Adel Abdul Mahdi’s government.

-But on Tuesday, it was these militias who were spraying “Closed in the name of the people” on the gates of the U.S. Embassy and smashing the surveillance cameras around the building with bricks and stones.
+But on Tuesday, the militias sprayed “Closed in the name of the people” on the gates of the U.S. Embassy and smashed the surveillance cameras around the building with bricks and stones.
 Some set up tents in preparation for a sit-in.

-U.S. Senator Marco Rubio tweeted that Iran was responsible for the disorder.

 Kataib Hezbollah is one of the smallest but most potent of the Iranian-backed militias.
 Its flags were hung on the fence surrounding the embassy.

-Militia commander Jamal Jaafar Ibrahimi, also known as Abu Mahdi al-Mohandes, and Badr Organisation leader Hadi al-Amiri were also at the protest.
+Militia commander Jamal Jaafar Ibrahimi, also known as Abu Mahdi al-Mohandes, and Badr Organization leader Hadi al-Amiri were also at the protest.

 Abdul Mahdi has condemned the air strikes, which killed at least 25 fighters and wounded 55.

-Reporting By Ahmed Rasheed, Maher Nazeh and Thaier al-Sudani; writing by Maha El Dahan; Editing by Kevin Liffey
+Reporting By Ahmed Rasheed, Maher Nazeh and Thaier al-Sudani; writing by Maha El Dahan; Editing by Angus MacSwan